 All of the above solutions are completely interactive with all other Bluegrass modules.
 Suggestions for enhancements are always welcome and considered for implementation.

 Bluegrass offers several package options.
 You will want to discuss options with a sales representative to find out what best suits your needs and budget constraints.
 Some modules are required, but others may be added at a later date.

 Planning is critical to a successful installation.
 Bluegrass provides the expertise to guide you through this critical phase.
-Phone consultation is included in the purchase price and we also offer onsite consultations at an additional cost.
+Phone consultation is included in the purchase price and Bluegrass also offers onsite consultations at an additional cost.

-The system will be installed preloaded with a chart of accounts and control files and preferences are preset on what we know about how you do business.
+The system will be installed preloaded with a chart of accounts and control files and preferences are preset on what Bluegrass knows about how you do business.
 Of these may be modified.
-We provide phone support and Internet training to assist you in creating master files.
-If you have files from an existing system to be converted, we provide you with the formats to make the conversion.
-If you prefer a more turn-key installation, we will be happy to provide you with this service.
-The Bluegrass Team makes a real effort to know your business so that we can help you get the most from your investment.
+Bluegrass provides phone support and Internet training to assist you in creating master files.
+If you have files from an existing system to be converted, there are formats provided to help make the conversion.
+If you prefer a more turn-key installation, Bluegrass will be happy to provide you with this service.
+The Bluegrass Team makes a real effort to know your business so that you get the most from your investment.

-Whether your company is new to Bluegrass or new employees get hired in, our support team offers blocks of training so your staff is always able to work effectively and comfortably within the system.
-We offer support through webinars throughout the year, one-on-one phone training and onsite visits.
+Whether your company is new to Bluegrass or new employees get hired in, the support team offers blocks of training so your staff is always able to work effectively and comfortably within the system.
+Bluegrass offers support through webinars throughout the year, one-on-one phone training and onsite visits.
 When you select the Bluegrass solution, you are getting a sincere commitment to ongoing support and service.
-Our customers are provided with the Bluegrass toll free line as well as technicians’ cell numbers for when critical issues arise.
+Customers are provided with the Bluegrass toll free line as well as technicians’ cell numbers for when critical issues arise.
 The Bluegrass support email is also continuously monitored so that you get a reasonable response time to your questions or issues.